NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 is also the first part of the subdirectory in which the process is run (before the outputs are transferred to the publish directory).
 We then get the process and its name.
-Lastly, we get how many instances of each process are currently being and have been run.
+Lastly, we get how many instances of each process are currently running or have finished.
 Here we only have the one process, of course, but this will soon change.

 * Let's check that everything worked: type `ls results/` and see that it